Mosaic raises $18.5M Series A from GC to rebuild the CFO software stack – TechCrunch

 CFOs are the supposed omniscient owners of a company.
-While the CEO sets strategy, messages, and builds culture, the CFO needs to know everything that it is going on in an organization.
+While the CEO sets strategy, messages and builds culture, the CFO needs to know everything that it is going on in an organization.
 Where is revenue coming from, and when will it arrive?
 How much will new headcount cost, and when do those expenses need to be paid?
 How can cash flows be managed, and what debt products might help smooth out any discontinuities?

 As companies have migrated to the cloud, these questions have gotten harder to answer as other departments started avoiding the ERP as a centralized system-of-record.
 Worse, CFOs are expected to be more strategic than ever about finance, but can struggle to deliver important forecasts and projections given the lack of availability of key data.
 CMOs have gotten a whole new software stack to run marketing in the past decade, so why not CFOs?